OlgaBochkaryova/website/content/research.md

 ### Other collaborative projects:
 - ***(2020-present)*** **Genetic factors under biofilms formation in pathogenic _E.coli_** with Prof. Christoph Gasche, Medical University of Vienna, Austria and Dr. Maria Tutukina, Institute of Cell Biophysics RAS, Russia
-- ***(2016-2018)*** **Positive selection and horizontal gene transfer in prokaryotes**, with Prof. Marc Robinson-Rechavi, Université de Lausanne, Lausanne, Switzerland, supposted by the Russian Foundation of Basic Research and Swiss National Science Foundation, joint grant
+- ***(2016-2018)*** **Positive selection and horizontal gene transfer in prokaryotes** with Prof. Marc Robinson-Rechavi, Université de Lausanne, Lausanne, Switzerland, supposted by the Russian Foundation of Basic Research and Swiss National Science Foundation, joint grant